List of Michael Schenker band members: 2016–2020: Michael Schenker Fest

-Since 2020: MSG with Ronnie Romero
+Since 2020: MSG with Ronnie Romero and return of McAuley

-After several months away, Schenker announced a new MSG album, Immortal, featuring a lineup of Rainbow frontman Ronnie Romero on vocals, Steve Mann on rhythm guitar, Barry Sparks on bass and Bodo Schopf on drums.
-In July 2021, Blind Guardian bassist Barend Courbois joined the MSG touring lineup.
+After several months away, Schenker announced a new MSG album, Immortal, featuring a lineup of Rainbow frontman Ronnie Romero on vocals, Steve Mann on keyboards/rhythm guitar, Barry Sparks on bass and Bodo Schopf on drums.
+In July 2021, then Blind Guardian touring bassist Barend Courbois joined MSG's lineup.
+From April to May 2022, former vocalist Robin McAuley rejoined the band and handled vocals instead of Romero.